Getting started

 127.0.0.1:8421. - Opens the SQLite memory store at

-$COVENANT_HOME/memory.db. - Loads any agent manifests under
+$COVENANT_HOME/memory.db. - Loads each agent package under

 Submit a first intent